ascholerChemeketa/cs160Reader/_sources/ParallelProcessing/AmdahlsLaw.rst

 Amdahl's Law makes it clear that parallel processing is best on tasks that are **embarrassingly parallel** - where only a tiny fraction of the work is serial.
 For other problems, there is a hard limit to the gains possible.

 In fact, Amdahl's law is too optimistic!
 In general, each worker (core) you add increases the total amount of work to do.
-Thinking back to the earlier example of organizing notes cards, imagine the difference between managing 4 helpers and 99.
+Thinking back to the earlier example of organizing note cards, imagine the difference between managing 4 helpers and 99.
 It would take significantly more time to split up and distribute work to 99 people.
-If the pile of cards was large enough, we would probably still come out ahead, but at some point adding more workers will actually start to slow us down.
+If the pile of cards was large enough, we would probably still come out ahead, but at some point adding more workers will start to slow us down.
 There are many such ways in which adding workers can increase the work that needs to be done:

-* Time to think how to divide the problem up
+* Time to divide the problem up into chunks
-* Time to hand out small “work units” to workers
+* Time to hand out chunks of work to workers
 * All workers may not work equally fast
 * Some workers may flake out (crash).
 The more there are the more likely this is
 * There may be contention for shared resources